Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 2. Scroll down to the bottom
 3. Then select "Download the Qt Online Installer"
 4. Within the installer, Qt will prompt you to create an account (to access Qt downloads).
-5. When you get to the Installation Folder section within the Qt installer, you can install directly within the 'C:' directory (e.g. `C:\Qt`).
-Then make sure to select the "Custom installation" box so you are able to select components to install.
-(You cannot install Qt in the 'Program Files' folder because of the blank space (' ') between 'Program' and 'Files'.
-If you press the 'Browse' button to specify another directory, selecting the 'C:' directory does not automatically create the 'Qt' directory.
-You have to respecify the 'C:\Qt' directory.)

 Notes: